 Changing from F-1 to H-1B

-An individual in F-1 status (whose field of specialization is classifiable as a specialty occupation) is permitted, if certain conditions are met, to change to H-1B status.
-An H-1B status is a category for temporary workers who are to be temporarilyemployed in specialty occupations.
-A specialty occupation is defined as one that requires the theoretical and practical application of a body of highly specialized knowledge and which requires the attainment of a bachelor's degree or higher in the specialty (or its equivalent) as a minimum for entry into the occupation in the U.S.
+An individual in F-1 status whose field is classifiable as a specialty occupation is permitted, assuming the underlying requirements are met, to petition for H-1B status.
+In the H-1B context, a specialty occupation is defined as one requiring the theoretical and practical application of a body of highly specialized knowledge and necessitating a bachelor's degree or higher (or its equivalent) in the associated field as a minimum for entry into the occupation in the U.S.

 If the above is accounted for, then the subsequent process is straightforward.
-The first step for an F-1 holder is to find an employer that is willing to file an H-1B petition on his behalf.
-If the F-1 holder is given a job offer, the employer then files an H-1B petition for the alien.
-Thereafter, if the H-1B petition is approved, the alien is granted H-1B status.
-As a general rule, an individual may remain in the U.S. in H-1B status for a maximum total duration of six years.
+The first step for an F-1 holder is to find a U.S. employer willing to file an H-1B petition on his behalf.
+If the F-1 holder is given a job offer, the employer then files the petition for the alien, and if the application is approved, then the alien is granted H-1B status.

-New H-1B will take effect on October 1 every year.
-This is the date when H-1B visa holdersare eligible to begin working for their petitioning employers on this date.
-It’s often the case, however, that an F-1 student’s OPT period will be likely end before October 1, usually expiringin June or July, along with his/her F-1 status.
-There are several months before October 1 during which the student will lose his/her employment authorization and F-1 status.
-This time between the end of OPT and the potential beginning of H-1B status is referred to as the “gap”.
-Fortunately, regulation provides ground to fill this gap known as “cap-gap extension” to address this very issue.
+New H-1B statuses take effect at the start of every fiscal year, i.e. October 1, and H-1B holders are eligible to begin working for their petitioning employers on this date.
+It’s often the case, however, that an F-1 student’s OPT period ends before October 1, usually in June or July, along with the student’s F-1 status.
+Accordingly, there is a period of several months during which the student loses both employment authorization and valid status.
+This period between the end of OPT and the potential beginning of H-1B status is commonly referred to as the “gap.”
+Fortunately, there is a “cap-gap extension” to address this very issue.

 Simply stated, if your H-1B petition was filed before your OPT expired, and your H-1B status is slated to begin on October 1, you will be covered by the cap-gap extension and retain valid status until the H-1B adjudication process has finished.
-Once your H-1B petition is filed, you should go to the Designated School Official (DSO) of your school (usually an international office) with evidence of your H-1B case filing receipt (Form I-797, Notice of Action) from the USCIS.
-The DSO will issue a cap-gap I-20 indicating the continued extension of F-1 status.
+Once your H-1B petition is filed, you should plan a visit with the Designated School Official (DSO) of your institution with evidence of your H-1B case-filing receipt, i.e. Form I-797, Notice of Action, from USCIS.
+The DSO will then issue a cap-gap I-20 memorializing the extension of your F-1 status.